MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-q-and-a.md

 ---
 title: Q&A for Power BI business users
-description: This article explains what Power BI Q&A natural language queries are and how to use the Q&A feature.
+description: Learn how you can use the Power BI Q&A feature and natural language capabilities with your report visuals.
 author: mihart
 ms.author: mihart
 ms.reviewer: mohammad.ali